wo-language/wo/justifications.md

 For literals, if it actually wants to return nothing like `->_` or `->` instead of an explicit call like `noop()` in the literals, it could be a no-op by default to have it empty.

 In a similar way, it's hard to tell between parameters and tuples.
-I tried to distinguish between them by dropping the parantheses on the tuple, but leads to impossible situations.
+I tried to distinguish between them by dropping the parentheses on the tuple, but leads to impossible situations.
 And, I noticed that it was interesting to type using this style since I did have to think about types and literals very carefully, but it did feel unnecessarily weird at times.

 Mandatory check, is it literally readable?
 I think you can.
 For example, `_ : T : T` means like `take nothing and return a function that takes T and returns T` and `(sa T) : ((ri T) : T, (ga T) : T )` is like "take sa which is a T and return a pair of a func that takes ri which is a T and gives a T with a func that takes ga which is a T and returns a T"